Jisi-A/CPT113-HACKATHON2/README.md

 The last option is to allow the player to skip a day if they prefer not to perform any action.

 ### 4. The Rusty Swordsmith Menu Page

-This page will allow the player to interact with the shopkeeper of the Rusty Swordsmith, Sir Grumblebeard.
+ will allow the player to interact with the shopkeeper of the Rusty Swordsmith, Sir Grumblebeard.
 There are 3 options the player can choose.

 •	[1] Give me a rusty sword that can one-shot the evil sorcerer.